Aakibmatin/oci-projects/oci-iam-hands-on/iam-project/policies/policies_statements.md

-Here we are going to give authorization to the users.

-Policies are nothing but a means to give authorization to user, who can do what.
+These are some required policies one need to give to admin to do day to day tasks.

-To write policies:

-Step 1: Click hamburger icon and select identity and security Step 2: Click Policies tab and create policy.
-Step 3: In statements add below policies:

 Allow group 'development-domain'/'admin-group' to manage all-resources in compartment development